The Miami-Dade HIV/AIDS Partnership

 Miami-Dade County’s Official Ryan White Program Planning Council for HIV Prevention and Care.

-Our vision is to eliminate disparities and improve health outcomes for all people living with or at risk for HIV/AIDS.
+Our vision is to eliminate barriers and disparities, improve health outcomes, and create a healthier, empowered Miami-Dade County for all people living with, impacted by, or vulnerable to HIV.

 Serving